editorconfig/editorconfig-notepad-plus-plus/README.md

    After this project file is built, double click on the project file and use Microsoft Visual C++ to build it.

-5. If the build succeeded, you should have `lib\unicode\NppEditorConfig.dll` and `lib\ansi\NppEditorConfig.dll` in your build tree.
+5. If the build succeeded, you should have `bin\unicode\NppEditorConfig.dll` and `bin\ansi\NppEditorConfig.dll` in your build tree.
 Copy the corresponding one (the unicode one if your Notepad++ is unicode version or the ansi one if your Notepad++ is ansi version) to your the plugin directory of the Notepad++ directory to complete the installation.